New Commercial Driver’s License Drug & Alcohol Clearinghouse Requirements Took Effect January 6th, 2020

 Ban-the-Box Law Limits Criminal Background Inquiries by Federal Contractors Beginning in December 2021

-The Fair Chance Act prohibits federal contractors from inquiring about a job applicant’s criminal background in certain cases in the initial stages of the application process.
+The Fair Chance Act prohibits federal contractors from inquiring about a job candidate’s criminal background in certain cases in the initial stages of the application process.
 The Act will go into effect on December 20, 2021.

-The Act “bans the box” by prohibiting federal contractors from asking applicants applying to work in connection with federal contracts about their criminal histories until after the contractor extends a conditional job offer.
+The Act “bans the box” by prohibiting federal contractors from asking candidates applying to work in connection with federal contracts about their criminal histories until after the contractor extends a conditional job offer.
 It also prohibits contractors from seeking such information from other sources.

 The Act was enacted as part of the annual National Defense Authorization Act on December 20, 2019.

 The Act is limited in that it does not apply to job openings unrelated to federal contract work; rather, it applies only to job openings “related to work under” a federal contract.

 Further, under the Act, pre-offer criminal inquiries are allowed: